AndreiFoxes10/wisdarmo-blue-grass/README.md

 </p>

-[November 10th, 2025] Important note: WBG will no longer be updated.
+[November 10th, 2025] Important note: WBG Lite will no longer be updated.

 Free and open-source.